How 2 Minutes of Exercise Can Help You Live Longer

 For example, a 2021 study published in JAMA Otolaryngology – Head & Neck Surgery found that poor balance function was linked to a 44 percent increased risk of death from all causes in adults ages 40 and older.

 Balance and flexibility training are the “great ignored third component” of healthy aging, Kraus says.
-Maintaining your flexibility and balance as you age is important to improve your mobility, preserve your independence and — perhaps most important — help prevent falls.
-One out of four older adults falls each year in the U.S., making falls the leading cause of both fatal and nonfatal injuries to older Americans, according to the Centers for Disease Control and Prevention.
+Maintaining your flexibility and balance as you age is important to improve your mobility, preserve your independence and — perhaps most critical — help prevent falls.
+More than 1 out of 4 older adults fall each year in the U.S., making falls the leading cause of both fatal and nonfatal injuries to older Americans, according to the Centers for Disease Control and Prevention.

 “Your lower limbs get really stiff as you age,” Kraus says.
 “If you step on a pine cone and you’re flexible and balanced, you’ll recover.
 If you’re stiff, you will fall.”